HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

 To display an image in publication, post, or project page headers, you can include the `image = "my-image.jpg"` option in the page `+++` preamble.
 It is automatically assumed that the image is located in your `static/img/` folder.
 In the context of posts and projects, the image is intended to behave as a full width banner across the top of the article.

-## Homepage sections
+## Homepage widgets

-Homepage sections for publications, projects and posts will automatically hide when there is no content of the respective type.
-Therefore, if you do not require a particular feature, you can simply delete any associated content in the `content/` folder.
+The example site includes the following widgets which display as sections on the homepage:

+- About/biography
+- Selected publications
+- Recent publications
+- Recent news/blog posts
+- Projects
+- Example custom widget called *teaching*
+- Contact

 ### Introduce yourself with a biography

 Place a cropped portrait photo named `portrait.jpg` into the `static/img/` folder, overwriting any defaults.
+Alternatively, you can edit the `avatar` filepath in `config.toml` to point to a different image name - this is particularly useful if you wish to use a different image format such as PNG.

 Edit your biography in the example `content/home/about.md` file that you copied across from the `themes/academic/exampleSite/` folder.
-The research interests and qualifications are stored separately as `interests` and `education` variables under `[params.about]` in `config.toml`, as can be seen in the example config.
+The research interests and qualifications are stored as `interests` and `education` variables.
+The academic qualifications are defined as multiples of `[[education.courses]]` and can be duplicated or deleted as necessary.
 It's possible to completely hide the interests and education lists by deleting their respective variables.

 ### Add a section to the homepage

-To add a new section to the homepage:

-    hugo new home/my-section-name.md

-Then edit the newly created file `content/home/my-section-name.md` with your section title and content.
-In the `+++` preamble, you should also increment the `section_id` to ensure it's unique amongst the other sections in `content/home` and you can adjust `weight` variable to change the order within the custom section of the home page.
+You can use the custom widget to create your own home page sections.

+Simply duplicate (copy/paste) and rename the example *teaching* file at `content/home/teaching.md`.
+Then edit the section title, weight (refer to *Ordering sections* below), and content as desired.

-You may also wish to add a navigation link pointing to the new section.
+You may also wish to add a navigation link to the top of the page that points to the new section.
 This can be achieved by adding something similar to the following lines to your `config.toml`, where the URL will consist of the first title word in lowercase:

     [[menu.main]]
         name = "Research"
         url = "#research"
         weight = 10

+### Remove a section from the homepage

+Note that homepage widgets for publications, projects and posts will automatically hide when there is no content of the respective type.

+Otherwise, if you do not require a particular widget, you can simply delete any associated files from the `content/home/` folder.

+To remove a navigation link from the top of the page, remove the associated `[[menu.main]]` entry in `config.toml`.

+### Ordering sections

+The order that the homepage sections are displayed in is defined by the `weight` parameter in each of the files in the `content/home/` directory.
+The sections are displayed in ascending order of their `weight`, so you can simply edit the `weight` parameters as desired.

 ## Create a publication